 A grade is a specific level within a personnel certification program that best describes the job role for that certification program.
 Available grades for the Certus MDD-QMS auditor certification are:

-- Provisional Auditor: For those who have completed an auditor training course, but who do not yet meet the audit requirements of their desired grade.
+- Provisional Auditor: This grade is for people who have completed an auditor training course but have not yet met the auditor grade requirements.
 You may maintain provisional auditor certification for up to two years.
 After which, you must transition to a higher grade to maintain your certification.
-This is a good way to begin your auditing career as it gives you formal recognition of your training and abilities.
+This is a good way to begin your auditing career as it gives you formal recognition of your training and knowledge.

 - Auditor: For those who audit solo or as a member of an audit team.